-The Amended Beam Agreement granted Beam, on a target-by-target basis, the option to obtain a non-exclusive, worldwide, sublicensable license to our GalNAc-LNP delivery technology for the development and commercialization of certain base editor products, as to which Beam would owe us a fee upon exercise of each option, certain regulatory and commercial sale milestones as well as low single-digit royalties on net sales for base editor products using the GalNAc-LNP delivery technology.
+The ARCLA granted Beam, on a target-by-target basis, the option to obtain a non-exclusive, worldwide, sublicensable license to our GalNAc-LNP delivery technology for the development and commercialization of certain base editor products, as to which Beam would owe us a fee upon exercise of each option, certain regulatory and commercial sale milestones as well as low single-digit royalties on net sales for base editor products using the GalNAc-LNP delivery technology.
+These rights remained with Beam and were not transferred to Lilly under the TDA.

-Under the Amended Beam Agreement, Beam controls the prosecution of its respective patent rights, at its sole expense.
-We have the first right, but not the obligation, to file for, and prosecute and enforce, at our sole expense, product-specific patent rights under the Amended Beam Agreement, to the extent permitted by Beam's applicable in-license agreements, and we have the exclusive right to file for, prosecute and maintain the patent rights under our delivery technology and any other patent rights that we licensed to Beam under the Amended Beam Agreement.
+Under the ARCLA, Beam controls the prosecution of its patent rights related to its base editing technology, at its sole expense.
+We have the first right, but not the obligation, to file for, and prosecute and enforce, at our sole expense, product-specific patent rights licensed to us under the ARCLA, to the extent permitted by Beam's applicable in-license agreements, and we have the exclusive right to file for, prosecute and maintain the patent rights under our delivery technology and any other patent rights that we licensed to Beam under the ARCLA.

-With respect to intellectual property rights jointly developed by Beam and Verve arising out of a party's performance of its obligations under the agreement, such intellectual property, depending on its nature, is considered under the agreement as joint collaboration technology and subject to joint ownership by Beam and Verve and we and Beam shall decide in good faith as to who shall bear responsibility for filing for, prosecuting and maintaining the jointly owned patent rights.
+With respect to intellectual property rights jointly developed by us and Lilly arising out of a party's performance of its obligations under the agreement, such intellectual property, depending on its nature, is considered under the agreement as joint collaboration technology and subject to joint ownership by us and Lilly and we and Lilly shall decide in good faith as to who shall bear responsibility for filing for, prosecuting and maintaining the jointly owned patent rights.

-The term of the Amended Beam Agreement continues until the last to expire of any royalty term for any licensed product.
-We have the right to terminate the Amended Beam Agreement as to any licensed product, but not for any collaboration product, by delivering a 90-day termination notice to Beam, provided that Beam has elected not to exercise its opt-in right or the period to exercise such opt-in right has expired.
-Beam has the right to terminate the Amended Beam Agreement as to certain products by delivering a 90-day termination notice to us.
-The Amended Beam Agreement may be terminated by either party upon (i) written notice if the other party is in material breach and fails to cure such breach within the specified cure period or (ii) the other party's bankruptcy or liquidation.
-Beam may terminate the Amended Beam Agreement, and we may terminate the licenses granted to Beam under the Amended Beam Agreement, immediately if the other party, directly or indirectly, challenges the enforceability, validity or scope of any patent rights underlying the licenses granted under the Amended Beam Agreement.
+The term of the ARCLA continues until the last to expire of any royalty term for any licensed product.
+We have the right to terminate the ARCLA as to any licensed product, but not for any collaboration product, by delivering a 90-day termination notice to Lilly, provided that Lilly has elected not to exercise its opt-in right or the period to exercise such opt-in right has expired.
+Beam has the right to terminate the ARCLA as to certain products by delivering a 90-day termination notice to us.
+The ARCLA may be terminated by either party upon (i) written notice if the other party is in material breach and fails to cure such breach within the specified cure period or (ii) the other party's bankruptcy or liquidation.
+Each party may terminate the licenses granted to it under the ARCLA immediately if the other party, directly or indirectly, challenges the enforceability, validity or scope of any patent rights underlying the licenses granted under the ARCLA.

-Acuitas agreements

-License agreement for the PCSK9 gene target
+Acuitas license agreement for the PCSK9 gene target